 Risk management is embedded in the Group's management system.
-The Board with the assistance of the outsourced internal audit function have established an ongoing processes for identifying, evaluating and managing the significant risks faced by the core business of the Group i.e. manufacturing of wooden picture frame moulding and this process includes conducting risk profiling and determining key risk areas and its impact including developing annual internal audit plan, updating of the operational risk register and the system of internal controls when there are changes to business environment or regulatory guidelines.
+The Board, with its Executive and Risk Management Committee ("ERMC") and with the assistance of the outsourced internal audit function have established an ongoing processes for identifying, evaluating and managing the significant risks faced by the core business of the Group i.e. manufacturing of wooden picture frame moulding and this process includes conducting risk profiling and determining key risk areas and its impact including developing annual internal audit plan, updating of the operational risk register and the system of internal controls when there are changes to business environment or regulatory guidelines.
 This process has been in place for the year under review and up to the date of issuance of the annual report and financial statement.
-In February 2013, the Group has renamed the Executive Committee to Executive and Risk Management Committee to provide clarity on its roles and responsibility in respect of risk management.